 Bree was almost certain that her ribs were screwed.
 She didn't know what a broken rib felt like but she knew that the almost unbearable pain and the fact that breathing was becoming an unpleasant action in itself.
 The leader was still sitting in front of her.
 He had slid his rings on "especially for her" he told her.
 He slammed his hands down on her already battered thighs, making her bite back her scream.
 He quickly recoiled.

 "I'm sorry, I got a little frustrated."
 He was absolutely toying with her now.
 This was no longer about Joker; it was about getting her reaction.
-He had successful put a cut above her eye that was now leaking blood down her face and onto her jeans.
+He had successful put a cut above her eye that was now leaking blood down onto her jeans.
 He grabbed her face nonetheless.
 "Is the clown the only one who can make you scream?"
 He chuckled and pushed her back against the chair, making her hit her ribs in the wrong way.
 She had to catch her breath for that one.
 The door to the room swung open and there was an immediate gun shot.
 Bree's mind was definitely not working clearly enough to process the quick actions in front of her.
 A set of keys began to unlock her wrists that were now bruised and possibly sprained.
 She looked up and saw the Joker as he picked her up.
 She squeezed her eyes closed at the pain but thanked God that he had save her.

 Joker put her on the metal table of the truck he had gotten as they started to drive to his hideout.